 Are there any alternative claims?

 Claims such as “Call-out charge off-set against cost of work” are likely to be acceptable if advertisers will discount the price of the call out fee from the bill.
-Marketers would have to be able to show that they did genuinely redeem the cost of call-out and they had not simply inflated their prices to cover the ‘discount’ offered.
+Marketers would have to show that the cost of the call-out was redeemed, and that they had not simply inflated their prices to cover the ‘discount’ offered.

 More on